 With a brand management platform, you can be sure that each location gets what they need when and where they need it.
 This prevents your unused marketing materials from winding up in a trash can.
 For example, with web-to-print services, you can build customizable templates that allow for the easy creation and distribution of your local marketing materials.
 This includes banners, signs, promotional products, digital marketing content, and more.
 It all adds up to less marketing waste—and less marketing waste means money saved.

 A brand management platform lets you modify your existing marketing materials into various languages.
 Why is this important?
 This helps cut the cost of hiring a translation service to change the text on a brochure, poster, or website.
 A Facebook study revealed that ads targeting Hispanics in Spanish greatly increase their interest in purchasing those products or services.
 That’s important information for a local marketer in an area that’s predominantly non-English speaking.
 It could be the difference between making or losing a customer.

 Let’s take Spanish as an example.
 It’s the most common language in New York City locations like Manhattan’s Washington Heights, Inwood, and Marble Hill neighborhoods.
 It would make more sense to produce your brand compliant marketing materials in Spanish than it would English.
+This can enhance marketing ideas for veterinary practices, financial services marketing, or any industry with a multilingual market.
 That’s where global capabilities come in especially handy.
 Your brand remains compliant while adapting to the needs of a specific location.